linuxmint/doc-translation-guide/docs/verify.rst

 The user experience is more important than any other consideration, including official language definitions, language preservation policies or politics in general.

 If the official translation for a given word isn't commonly known or used by users, you should not use it.
 Prefer the terms used by most people instead.
-The goal isn't to educate users, or to enforce anything.
+The goal isn't to educate users or to enforce anything.
 Correctness and exactitude are important but not as much as user experience.

 If everyone around you says A and your government and/or dictionary says B, whether you agree with one side or the other isn't relevant, go for A.